Crossing the inner German border: The crossings

-The largest crossing point or Grenzübergangsstelle (GÜSt) between East and West Germany was at Marienborn on the Hanover–Berlin autobahn.
+The largest crossing point or Grenzübergangsstelle (GÜSt) between East and West Germanies was at Marienborn on the Hanover–Berlin autobahn.
 It was originally a set of simple huts straddling the border, where British and Soviet military police checked travellers between the eastern and western zones.
 In 1971–72 the East German government expanded it into a 35 ha complex through which 34.6 million travellers passed between 1985 and 1989.
 The British, French and Americans worked alongside the West German Bundesgrenzschutz and Customs to maintain a corresponding checkpoint near Helmstedt.
 Codenamed Checkpoint Alpha, this was the first of three Allied checkpoints on the road to Berlin.
 The others were Checkpoint Bravo, where the autobahn crossed from East Germany into West Berlin, and most famous of all, Checkpoint Charlie, the only place where non-Germans could cross by road or foot from West to East Berlin.